wildabeast/appmaker/readme.md

 Screen.get('name')
 ```

-#### Room
+#### Screens

-Room is an instance of Space that is composed of all the Screen instances.
+Screens is an instance of Space that is composed of all the Screen instances.

 ```
-// How many people are currently working on the project:
+// How many screens are currently open across the entire project:
-Room.length()
+Screens.length()
 ```

 #### fs